 , shows the import directives required for this program.
 I used boldface to highlight the directive required for Swing.

 If you compare this with a Swing program written to use the version of Swing that existed prior to the release of JDK 1.2, you will notice that the import directive is different.
 Sun changed the location of the Swing class libraries with the release of JDK 1.2.

 The swing components

-The fragment in Figure 2 shows the definition of the controlling class.
+shows the definition of the controlling class.
 Note that this class extends JFrame.

 The fragment also declares three reference variables for the types JButton, JTextField, and JLabel.